itzVort3x1/dns-spoof/README.md

 `You will have to launch MITM attack before you perform dns spoofing.`

+<a href='https://github.com/itzVort3x1/arp-spoof'>Click here For the code to launch MITM Attack</a>

 NOTE:
 <br />
 1) If you want to test it on the same system run the following two commands: